What you need to know

 - To get cover for an onsite caravan, start by finding a regular caravan insurance policy.

-- Let them know that you’re not driving it around.
+- Let the insurer know you will not be driving your caravan around.

-- Make sure you get extra contents cover for those valuables inside.
+- Make sure you get extra contents cover for any valuables inside.

 Some companies will offer cover tailored to onsite caravans.
 Others may just offer a generic caravan insurance policy where you’ll have to let them know that it’s not moving.